adrienjoly/cours-nodejs-projet-api-note-hapi/README.md

 Congratulations, your server is started !

 # How to use
+- Setup a MongoDB database (Cloud or local)
+- Keep the login URI to connect to your database

 ## In command line interface with CURL !

 The route used here is the one we host on heroku, if you want to use it locally use this url "http://0.0.0.0:3000/" instead of "http://nodejs-projet.herokuapp.com/" !
+Also if you do local tests before every command you'll have to write : MONGOURI = your_uri curl -X POST --header "Content-Type: application/json" --data "{\"username\":\"yourusername\",\"password\":\"password\"}" "http://nodejs-projet.herokuapp.com/signup

 ## Create an account
 curl -X POST --header "Content-Type: application/json" --data "{\"username\":\"yourusername\",\"password\":\"password\"}" "http://nodejs-projet.herokuapp.com/signup"